FWolfe/Zomboid-Modding-Guide/README.md

 ### The Vanilla Lua
 **_TODO: Brief outline of what aspects of the game are controlled by lua, and where these aspects can be found in the files._**

+The Lua controls many aspects of the game.
+A small sample of whats in the Lua, and thus directly moddable:

+* User interface elements
+* inventory management and item equipping
+* timed actions and general interaction with the world
+* item spawning
+* building
+* farming
+* vehicle usage and events that happen over time while driving

+This section of the guide covers where these aspects can be found.
+Zomboid's Lua files are broken up into 3 main folders:

+* `media/lua/shared`
+Used for lua scripts shared by client and server-side logic.
+These are the first Lua scripts that get loaded.
+* `media/lua/client`
+Used for client-side scripts.
+UI elements, context menus timed actions and the like.
+These get loaded after any 'shared' Lua scripts.
+* `media/lua/server`
+Used for server-side scripts.
+Item spawning, core farming, weather and other server-side events.
+These only get loaded when the game is actually started (loading a save, starting a server, etc).

+Many aspects such as farming or vehicles have both a `client` and `server` component.

+#### Professions and Traits
+`shared/NPCs/` defines all professions and traits, also hair color pallets and survivor random names and other character creation options.

+#### Custom Challanges
+`client/LastStand/`

+#### User Interface
+**Note:** many interface elements such as the mechanics window are listed in their corresponding sections instead of here.
+This section contains standalone UI elements.

+`client/OptionScreens/` contains the pre-game interface.
+Main menu, options and mod selection, plus the game setup and character creation screens.

+`client/XpSystem/ISUI/` character skills window, health and info panels.

+`client/SurvivorGuide/` tutorial/help window (F1 key)

+`client/ISUI/` contains base UI classes such as buttons or richtext boxes, as well as many specific windows and elements like tooltips and inventories.

+#### Firearm Logic
+`shared/Reloading/` Contains reloading, racking and firing logic.
+Expect major differences between PZ build 40 and 41 here.

+#### Hidden Stashes
+`shared/StashDescriptions/`

+#### Settings
+`shared/defines.lua` the ZomboidGlobals modifiers

+`shared/Sandbox/` predefined sandbox presets

+#### Vehicles
+`shared/VehicleZoneDefinition.lua` defines where specific vehicle types can be found and spawn chances.

+`client/Vehicles/ISUI/` user interface elements such as the dashbar, radial and mechanics window.

+`client/Vehicles/TimedActions/` various timed actions such as opening windows, adding gas, hotwiring etc.

+`server/Vehicles/VehiclesCommands.lua` contains server callbacks in response to client actions sent with sendClientCommand().

+`server/Vehicles/VehiclesDistributions.lua` item distributions inside vehicle containers are defined here.

+`server/Vehicles/Vehicles.lua` contains callback functions in response to various vehicle events such as creation or update, mechanics callbacks on part installation or removal, and utility functions.
+Part condition on vehicle spawn, loss of condition while driving, fuel consumption and battery usage are a example of what can be modified here.

 ----------------------------------------
 ### Zomboid's API
 **_TODO: Describe major parts of the api, common globals and the event system._**